geeknoid/FastFormatting/README.md

 as C's sprintf function!'

 This code is designed to eventually be put into the .NET libraries.
-As such, I liberally borrowed private code from the .NET libraries, you'll find those files in the FastFormatting/Borrowed folder.
+As such, I borrowed a bit of private code from the .NET libraries, you'll find those files in the FastFormatting/Borrowed folder.

 Here's output from the benchmark: